meilisearch/specifications/text/0124-documents-api.md

 Meilisearch exposes 2 routes to get the documents:
 - GET `indexes/:index_uid/documents`, which gets its parameters as query parameters.
-- POST `indexes/:index_uid/documents/fetch`, which gets its parameters in a json payload.
+- POST `indexes/:index_uid/documents/fetch`, which gets its parameters in a JSON payload.

 List all documents of a Meilisearch index.